 Learn more, explore our insights and reports

-“It’s good to be getting back out there”Our CEO, Ritz Steylter, recently took a trip to South Africa to visit Exxaro’s Grootegeluk open-cast mine in Limpopo.
-Here he met with mining engineer Verah Malele and innovation champion Elaine Hattingh.
+“It’s good to be getting back out there”We flew out to South Africa to visit Exxaro’s Grootegeluk open-cast mine in Limpopo.
+Here we met with mining engineer Verah Malele and innovation champion Elaine Hattingh.

 The case for Open Innovation in miningExxaro’s Elaine Hattingh and COOi Studios’ Sandiso Sibisi co-presented on Open Innovation on the Mining 2050 stage at INDABA, South Africa, on May 11th 2022.
 They examined several case studies of how open innovation has benefited mining organisations.